federicohaag/LinkedInScraping/README.md

 Doubts?
 Reach me out on [LinkedIn](https://www.linkedin.com/in/federicohaag/).

+## Disclaimer

+The repository is intended to be used as a reference to learn more on Python and to perform scraping for personal usage.
+Every country has different and special regulations on usage of personal information, so I strongly recommend you to inform about your national legislation before using / sharing / selling / elaborating the scraped information.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.